 2019 IRRIGATION SEASON

-The 2019 Irrigation Season Start Up is Tentatively Scheduled for the week of April 8th.
+The 2019 Irrigation Season Start Up is Underway, the water was turned on April 8th.

 Turn On and Shut Off Flow Schedule

 50% flow from April 8st – April 30th

 75% flow from May 1st – May 14th

 100% flow from May 15th – September 15th